Gene Editor Wins ’17 Sagan Prize, Jan 17

 This is the third taproot episode of Radical Physics.
 The “bad law of physics” in the title refers to a common misstatement of Newton’s first law of motion (N1).
 Once inertia is properly understood, then the power, scope, and surprise of the real N1 can be appreciated.

-HOW: FREE.
-Co-presented with the Bay Area Science Festival.
+Wonderfest and the Bay Area Science Festival

 For over a decade, November’s approach has gotten Bay Area science lovers all hot and bothered: Wonderfest was near!